3 Days in Istanbul, Turkey

 What to Do for 3 Days in Istanbul

-The oldest part of the city is the Sultanahmet district.
-It is still inside the old Roman walls.
-It is a triangular-shaped area with the old walls at the west, the body of water known as the Golden Horn at the north, and the Sea of Marmara to the south which connects via the narrow straights known as the Dardanelles to the Aegean Sea.
+The oldest part of the city is the Sultanahmet district, which is still inside the old Roman walls.
+It is a triangular-shaped area with the old walls at the west, the body of water known as the Golden Horn at the north, and the Sea of Marmara to the south, which connects via the narrow straights known as the Dardanelles to the Aegean Sea.
 Istanbul is located here because of its position on this strategic waterway (see map).

 Hagia Sophia

-The crowning achievement in Roman (later Byzantine) architecture was the church Hagia Sophia which is now a museum in Sultanahmet.
-Its impressive dome on dome design so impressed the Ottoman Turks after they captured the city that you can find Mosques that are influenced by its design throughout the former Ottoman Empire.
+The crowning achievement in Roman (later Byzantine) architecture was the church Hagia Sophia, which is now a mosque in Sultanahmet.
+Its impressive dome-on-dome design so impressed the Ottoman Turks after they captured the city that you can find Mosques influenced by its design throughout the former Ottoman Empire.

 Sultan Ahmet Mosque (Blue Mosque)

-The most notable of the mosques that were influenced by the design of Hagia Sophia is the so-called Blue Mosque which is located just opposite it.
-Stand in between the two and the similarities will be fairly obvious.
+The most notable mosque influenced by the design of Hagia Sophia is the so-called Blue Mosque, which is located just opposite it.
+Stand between the two, and the similarities will be fairly obvious.

 The nickname Blue Mosque comes from some of the tiles in the interior of the mosque (which is really not particularly blue).